On this page

 Authorize a test integration

-Use the test functionality in the OIN Manager to obtain test integration credentials:
+Use the test functionality in the OIN Wizard to obtain test integration credentials:

-On the integration details page, copy the Okta domain and client ID and securely store them for your integration test.
+8. On the General tab, copy the Okta domain and client ID and securely store them for your integration test.

 For testing purposes, use the Okta domain, client ID, and client secret obtained from your test integration to make an access token request.
 Then, make an API request using the access token returned by the first request.
 See Test your API service flow.